elbruno/wrk541-wip/docs/en/implementing-endpoints.md

     The root of the API should redirect to the swagger UI page.

 Once the plan is done you should see the plan, and you can ask GitHub Copilot to start implementing the steps by switching to **Agent Mode** and asking it to follow the plan step by step.

+!!! important
+    As Copilot executes the plan, it will request your approval for various actions:

+    - File modifications (editing Program.cs, adding model classes, etc.)
+    - Terminal commands (running dotnet commands, tests, etc.)
+    - File creation (new classes, configuration files)
+    - Package installations

+    Monitor the Copilot chat window closely and review each proposed action before approving.
+This interactive process ensures that Copilot follows the correct path and allows you to catch any potential issues early.
+Your guidance helps Copilot successfully complete the implementation.

 ![Start Implementation](./media/start_plan_implementation.png){ target="_blank" }